Space Opera Ground and Air Equipment

 Space Opera Ground and Air Equipment is a set of miniatures published by T-Rex.

 Contents

-Space Opera Ground and Air Equipment is a set of detailed little future tanks based on the Space Opera designs.
+Space Opera Ground and Air Equipment is a set of detailed miniature figures of futuristic tanks based on designs found in the Space Opera role-playing game.

 Reception

 Steve Jackson reviewed Space Opera Ground and Air Equipment in The Space Gamer No. 44.
 Jackson commented that "Altogether a remarkable first offering [...]
 Recommended, at least in small quantities, to any future armor buff."